Azure/azure-iot-sdks/c/doc/SDK_cross_compile_example.md

 ```
 cd ~/Source/azure-iot-sdks/c/build_all/linux
 ./setup.sh
-./build.sh --toolchain-file toolchain-android.cmake --skip-unittests -cl --sysroot=${MY_TOOLCHAIN}/sysroot -cl -I/tmp/my-android-toolchain-deps/include -cl -L/tmp/my-android-toolchain-deps -cl -llibuuid
+./build.sh --toolchain-file toolchain-android.cmake --skip-unittests -cl --sysroot=${MY_TOOLCHAIN}/sysroot -cl -I/tmp/my-android-toolchain-deps/include -cl -L/tmp/my-android-toolchain-deps -cl -llibuuid -cl -llibcurl
 ```
 This will tell cmake to build the SDK using the toolchain file toolchain-android.cmake and skip running all tests which is important since the executables will (probably) not run successfully on the host anyway.
 Absolutely critical is the use of the *--sysroot* option.
 Without this the compiler will fail to find required headers and libraries.
 Note the *-cl* option, used to pass a single custom option to the compiler.
 With the *-I* option the cross-compiler will search additional libraries include files also in `/tmp/my-android-toolchain-deps/include`.
 With the *-L* option the cross-compiler is set to search libreries also in `/tmp/my-android-toolchain-deps`.
-With the *-llibuuid* option the cross-compiler will search the shared library `libuuid`.
+With the *-llibuuid* option the cross-compiler will search the shared library `libuuid`, and in a similar way the shared library `libcurl`.

 ## Summary